Related ToolsLuma Dream MachineRunwayKling

 This post contains affiliate links.
 I may earn a commission if you purchase through these links, at no extra cost to you.

-The AI video generation space has exploded in 2025, and two platforms consistently dominate the conversation: Luma Dream Machine and Runway.
-Both promise to turn your text prompts into stunning video clips, but they take remarkably different approaches to getting there.
+The AI video generation space has exploded in 2026, and the luma vs runway debate dominates the conversation.
+Both platforms promise to turn your text prompts into stunning video clips, but they take remarkably different approaches to getting there.

 Quick Verdict (TL;DR)